Guide Likely

 The Wildest Rumors (That Aren’t Impossible)

-• Pets: adopting a dog, like Franklin and Chop in GTA V, but better
+• Pets: adopting a dog, building on Franklin and Chop in GTA V

-• Functional casino: playable from the story mode, not just online
+• Functional casino: playable from story mode, not just online

-• Criminal enterprises you manage yourself: labs, grows, trafficking — the business side of crime
+• Criminal enterprises you manage yourself: labs, trafficking, the business side of crime

-• Romantic relationships with NPCs, following in GTA IV’s footsteps
+• Romantic relationships with NPCs, following GTA IV’s footsteps

 • Advanced photo mode with posting to in-game social media